Enter your email address below and subscribe to our newsletter

 When reflecting on a 158 LSAT score, I must weigh my law school goals against the reality of my score and recognize that while it’s a strong result, each point I add could have significant implications for both admissions and funding.

-Related article Boost Your 133 LSAT Score: Tips and Strategies for Success
+Related article Boost Your 135 LSAT Score with Proven Strategies

 How a 158 LSAT Score Compares to Others